Nigel Crabtree

-Nigel Crabtree (born 15 March 1960) is a former speedway rider from England.
+Nigel Robin Crabtree (born 15 March 1960) is a former motorcycle speedway rider from England.

 Speedway career

 Crabtree rode in the top two tiers of British Speedway from 1977 to 1996, riding for various clubs.
+In 1977, as a 16 year old, he made his Newcastle Diamonds debut but suffered serious injuries after crashing in March.
+He was unconscious for five minutes and sustained a broken collarbone and three ribs and a pelvis injury.

+In 1984, he won the National League Pairs, partnering Tom Owen for the Stoke Potters, during the 1984 National League season.

 In 1987, he finished runner-up in the National League Riders' Championship.
 He was regarded as one of the leading National League riders at the time, consistently finishing in the top ten averages.

+In 1989, he won the National League Pairs for the second time, partnering Eric Monaghan for Stoke, during the 1989 National League season.